isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 My name is Jimmy Yap, and I'm the editor-in-chief of BiblioAsia, a publication of the National Library of Singapore.
 Today, we're talking about the umami bomb known around these parts as <i>belacan</i>.
 Made from fermented shrimp, <i>belacan</i> is a must-have ingredient in many Malay, Peranakan and Eurasian dishes.
 It's also used in Thai, Vietnamese, Lao and Khmer cooking.
 Despite the fact that <i>belacan</i> is a common ingredient in this region, and has been for centuries, making it, trading it or even just storing it has not been straightforward.
 This is mainly because the smell produced during the process of making <i>belacan</i> is perhaps best described as "memorable".

-Today, our guest, Toffa Abdul Wahed, will tell us more about the history of belacan: how it's made, why it's popular and how Singapore in particular has dealt with the olfactory byproducts of <i>belacan</i> making since the 19th century.
+Today, our guest, Toffa Abdul Wahed, will tell us more about the history of <i>belacan</i>: how it's made, why it's popular and how Singapore in particular has dealt with the olfactory byproducts of <i>belacan</i> making since the 19th century.
 Toffa is a Librarian of the National Library, and she works in the Singapore and Southeast Asia Collection.
 She has a deep interest in food history, and in university she wrote her dissertation on <i>belacan</i>.
 Hi, Toffa.
 Welcome to BiblioAsia+.
-Tell us, what exactly is belacan?
+Tell us, what exactly is <i>belacan</i>?

 Toffa   <br>
-The short and simple answer is: fermented shrimp paste.
+The short and simple answer is fermented shrimp paste.
 But <i>belacan</i> does have other permutations. <i>belacan</i> comes in various compositions, and has different names in different parts of Southeast Asia.

 Jimmy   <br>
 Apart from shrimp, what else could it be made of?